Alabama Domestic Violence Laws

 Alabama law provides for enhanced penalties when an offender commits a domestic violence crime in violation of a protection order or in the presence of a child.

-First- and second-degree enhancements.
+First- and second-degree.
 A defendant subject to a protective order (such as a restraining order) who violates it by committing a second or subsequent domestic violence offense in the first or second degree can receive double the minimum prison term required by law.
 The same enhancement applies for repeat first- or second-degree domestic violence crimes committed in the presence of a child younger than 14.
 The child must be the defendant or victim's child or stepchild or a child residing in or visiting one of their households.

-Additional Consequences of Domestic Violence Arrest or Conviction in Alabama
+Additional Domestic Violence Crimes in Alabama

 In addition to imprisonment and monetary penalties, Alabama law establishes the following conditions, restrictions, and penalties for domestic violence cases.
 Whether an offense constitutes domestic violence depends on the factors involved and not how the crime is labeled.